bluprnt2/my_depot/api/README.md

 ## How to run

 ### Setting up the server locally:
-Make sure sql is installed properly and locally and run the OAuth.sql file from the server directory.
-If unsure on how to execute, the command that worked for me in PowerShell was:
-`mysql -u root -p -e ' source .\OAuth.sql'`
-Obviously change the username to match your respective setup.
-Also, don't attempt to run this on the AWS server.
-It won't break anything, but it won't work either.
-It doesn't recognize the type TIMESLOT...
-Need to look into that later.

-Edit the API.php file inside that same folder.
-It should contain a username and password variable near the top.
-Modify them to match your MySQL setup. __Do not keep these settings in the file when committing changes to the public repository!__
+Edit the server.php file:  It should contain a password variable near the top.
+Modify them to match our MySQL setup. __Do not keep these settings in the file when committing changes to the public repository!__

 ### Starting the two servers:
 Run the following from the api/ folder: